 4. Keep Realistic Goals

-You’re not going to lose 80 pounds inside of 30 days.
+You’re not going to lose 80 pounds inside of 30 days without causing damage to yourself.
 That’s not how the human body naturally works.
-Losing more than a pound per day is actually quite dangerous as it means you’re either starving yourself or doing something else that will eventually cause damage to your body.
+Losing more than a pound per day is actually quite dangerous as it means you’re either starving yourself or doing something else that will eventually cause permanent issues.